MicrosoftDocs/cpp-docs/docs/mfc/reference/coleserveritem-class.md

 -   Windows 95/98   Drag delay time is stored in a cached version of WIN.INI.

- For more information about how drag delay information is stored in either the registry or the .INI file, see [WriteProfileString](http://msdn.microsoft.com/library/windows/desktop/ms725504) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about how drag delay information is stored in either the registry or the .INI file, see [WriteProfileString](http://msdn.microsoft.com/library/windows/desktop/ms725504) in the Windows SDK.

 ##  <a name="getclipboarddata"></a>  COleServerItem::GetClipboardData
  Call this function to fill the specified [COleDataSource](../../mfc/reference/coledatasource-class.md) object with all the data that would be copied to the Clipboard if you called [CopyToClipboard](#copytoclipboard) (the same data would also be transferred if you called [DoDragDrop](#dodragdrop)).